HuwCampbell/HuwCampbell.github.io/resume.markdown

 specialising in stream processing and big data solutions and integration.
 I have been responsible for pipeline construction, customer analytics, and model building; and have built systems catering to millions of customers in varied business spaces.
-Some of my interests in this space are deep learning, infrastructure development, model optimisation, and creative experimental designs.
+Some of my interests piqued in this role have been streaming data solutions, infrastructure development, model optimisation, creative experimental designs, and applying functional programming best practices.

 Scientific Research
 ------------------------------